iqbalmineraltown/auditore-react-native/README.md

 # AwesomeTsProject

+## Known Issues

+- Unable to test on iOS due to lack of development hardware
+- Tapping when keyboard is active will dismiss the keyboard

 ## How to run on Android

 1. Open terminal, run metro bundler with `npx react-native start` and let it run on background